gvwilson/thirdbit/_posts/2017/2017-06-19-ten-rules-research-partner.md

 <p>An old proverb says, "If you want to go fast, go alone.
 If you
 want to go far, go together."
-Researchers and practitioners can each do great things on their own, but both are better able to solve big problems---problems that really matter---if they find ways to work together.</p>
+Researchers and practitioners can each do great things on their own, but both are better able to solve big problems—problems that really matter—if they find ways to work together.</p>